hanbtruong/hanbtruong/README.md

 ## Hi there 👋

-🔭 I am Senior Product Manager with master degree in Data Analytics.
+🔭 I am Senior Product Manager, Search and Recommendations with master degree in Data Analytics.

 📫 How to connect with me: hanbttruong@gmail.com